 Here you will find important announcement about PGP and the PGPi Home Page, as well as general crypto news.
-If you want to be notified of any changes to this page, you can register it with Mind-it or a similar service.
+If you have a news tip, please send it to email@example.com.

 [5 Sep 2001] Multiple user ID vulnerability